-A final test version of ArchSite, the joint project to make our Geographic Information System (GIS) data available on the Internet along with data from the Archaeological Site Files at the SC Institute of Archaeology and Anthropology (SCIAA) was completed and subjected to strenuous testing.
-In collaboration with SCIAA we also offered training to cultural resources consultants to introduce them to ArchSite.
-Once launched in 2008, ArchSite will help developers, local governments, and state and federal agencies learn the location of historic properties early in the planning for development projects.
-The project has been made possible through a partnership with the S.C.
+ArchSite, the joint project to make our Geographic Information System (GIS) data available on the internet along with data from the Archaeological Site Files at the S.C.
+Institute of Archaeology and Anthropology (SCIAA) is now available: http://archsite.cas.sc.edu/ArchSite/.
+ArchSite helps developers, local governments, and state and federal agencies learn the location of historic properties early in the planning for development projects.
+The project was made possible through a partnership with the S.C.
 Department of Transportation.

-We also collaborated with the Office of Coastal Resource Management in the Department of Health and Environmental Control to develop a model agreement document for projects that will impact cultural resources.
-This model Memorandum of Agreement and covenant will streamline the process for developers in the coastal counties and our two offices.
-We awarded four federal grants to assist communities with planning for historic resources, ranging from a revised historic preservation plan for the City of Beaufort, to a survey to identify historic resources associated with lowcountry basket making.
+We awarded three federal grants to assist communities with planning for historic resources: the City of Spartanburg Historic Resources Survey, City of Charleston Area Character Appraisals, and Conway National Register nominations.

 Despite staff turnover and continuing budget shortages, we strive to maintain high standards of performance in our mandated programs.
-For example,
+For example in this fiscal year:

-- 18 individual National Register of Historic Places nominations and 7 historic district nominations (including 826 buildings, structures and sites) were approved by the State Board of Review. - 458 historic buildings and structures were added to the Statewide Survey of Historic Properties. - 45 South Carolina Historical Markers were approved. - 940 sites were added to the State Archaeological Site Files through projects requiring our review and comment. - 88% of 1,927 reviews of state and federal projects were completed within 30 days.
-Average review time was 21 days. - 7 historic buildings, with a total private investment of \$35.7 million, were rehabilitated through the federal historic rehabilitation tax credit program. - 13 historic homes were rehabilitated through the state rehabilitation tax credit program. - 1 building was stabilized and protected from the weather with a matching federal historic preservation grant. - 264 individuals received training in preservation ordinances and design review.
+- 18 individual National Register of Historic Places nominations and four historic district nominations (including 416 buildings, structures and sites) were approved by the State Board of Review. - 169 historic buildings and structures were added to the Statewide Survey of Historic Properties, bringing the total recorded to 61,594. - 81 South Carolina Historical Markers were approved, the most ever in a year.
+22 recognize African American history. - 579 sites were added to the State Archaeological Site Files through projects requiring our review and comment. - 92% of 1,673 reviews of state and federal projects were completed within 30 days, up from 88% last fiscal year.
+Average review time also improved from 21 to 20 days. - 9 historic buildings, with a total private investment of \$30.3 million, were rehabilitated through the federal historic rehabilitation tax credit program. - 18 historic homes, with a total private investment of \$6.9 million, were rehabilitated through the state rehabilitation tax credit program. - 2 buildings were stabilized and protected from the weather with matching federal historic preservation grants. - 246 individuals representing 25 communities received training in preservation ordinances and design review.